Guiliang/OORL-public/README.md

 mv crawl-300d-2M.vec.h5 ./source/embeddings
 ```

+## Important Reminder:
+- This code will use the games at **difficulty level 3 in Textworld** as an example (here the **difficulty level 3** corresponds to the **difficulty level 1 in our paper**).
+- For the rest of the code, you can always add ```-d 1``` after the command line (e.g., ```python run.py -d 1```).
+It will start the program under a debugging model, allowing debugging on the local machine with a limited GPU power.
+- If you prefer checking the planning results, please directly go to **Part III**.
+We have provide some pre-trained models in this repo.

 ## Prepare the dataset
-- Download the pretraining datasets from https://aka.ms/twkg/sp.0.2.zip.
+- Download the pretraining datasets from (fill later).
 Once downloaded, extract its contents into ```/source/dataset/```.
 - This dataset applies the games at difficulty level 3 in Textworld  as an example.
 The dataset is based on The dataset is based on [First TextWorld Problem (FTWP)](https://competitions.codalab.org/competitions/21557) competition.
-The dataset for other games can be generated from FTWP (we will revise and release the data generation code in the future.)
+The dataset for other games can be generated from FTWP dataset (```wget https://bit.ly/2Mb4CBR -O rl.0.2.zip```) (we will revise and release the data generation code in the future.)

 ## Part I: Object-Supervised (OS)-OOTD
-**Important Reminder:**
-- This code will use the games at difficulty level 3 in Textworld  as an example (here the difficulty level 3 correspond to the **difficulty level 1** in our paper).
-- For the rest of the code, you can always add ```-d 1``` after the command line (e.g., ```python run.py -d 1```).
-It will start the program under a debugging model, allowing debugging on the local machine with a limited GPU power.

 ### Graph Auto-Encoder
 We provide a well-trained graph auto-encoder in the ```./saved_models/graph_auto_encoder_pretrain/saved_model_ComplEx_seenGraph_Mar-04-2021.pt```.
 This model is trained by running: